-6 essential components of a great homepage
+Six essential components of a great home page

-They’re forming an opinion about what you offer and how you can help them, and they’re deciding if they want to do business with you—all in a matter of seconds.
+When visitors land on your website home page, they’re sizing you up.
+They’re forming an opinion about what your company offers and how you can help them, and they’re deciding if they want to do business with you—all in seconds.

-Join us as we dive into the key elements your website’s homepage should have, and how to do it.
+Join us as we dive into the key elements your website’s homepage should have and how to do it.

 #1: Outstanding branding

-First things first, your homepage needs to look like it belongs to your business!
+First, your homepage needs to look like it belongs to your business!
 Remember, your website acts as your 24/7 storefront—so you have to reassure people they’re in the right place as soon as they arrive.

 #2: Click-worthy CTAs

-Learn how to craft an engaging CTA, and see our favorite examples here:
+Learn how to craft an engaging CTA:

 Compel your customers to click!
 How to write an effective Call to Action